Huang-Libo/Notebook/iOS/Alamofire/Usage.md

 ### Aside: The `AF` Namespace and Reference

 Previous versions of Alamofire's documentation used examples like `Alamofire.request()`.
 This API, while it appeared to require the `Alamofire` prefix, in fact worked fine without it.
 The `request` method and other functions were available globally in any file with `import Alamofire`.

+Starting in *Alamofire 5*,

-Starting in Alamofire 5, this functionality has been removed and instead the `AF` global is a reference to `Session.default`.
+- this functionality has been removed and instead the `AF` global is a reference to `Session.default`.
 This allows Alamofire to offer the same convenience functionality while not having to pollute the global namespace every time Alamofire is used and not having to duplicate the `Session` API globally.
-Similarly, types extended by Alamofire will use an `af` property extension to separate the functionality Alamofire adds from other extensions.
+- Similarly, types extended by Alamofire will use an `af` property extension to separate the functionality Alamofire adds from other extensions.

 ## Making Requests